liuji93/DCM/README.md

 Published in Transactions on Image Processing<br />
 Contact : jiliu@cqu.edu.cn<br />

-This package contains cleaned up codes for the two submodels DCM(S) and DCM(N)
+This package contains codes for the two submodels DCM(S) and DCM(N)